-- Name of the applicant (person or organization); - Address of the premises on which the controlled substance will be held; - Copies of State or Territory licences relating to the storage, manufacture or distribution of the substances; - Details of the persons who will have access to the controlled substances, including their positions and qualifications and background information to enable a security check; - Details of the security arrangements for the storage, distribution and handling of the substances.
+- name of the applicant (person or organization); - address of the premises on which the controlled substance will be held; - nature of the business (e.g., pharmaceutical manufacture, chemical distribution, etc.); - classes of controlled substances to be held (e.g., narcotic drugs, psychotropic substances, precursor chemicals, laboratory standards, etc.); - details of licences held relating to the storage, manufacture or distribution of the substances; - details of all persons who will have access to the controlled substances, including their positions and qualifications and specific background information to enable a security check: - details of the security arrangements for the storage, distribution and handling of the substances; - details relating to the applicants appointment of an agent (e.g. shipping, agent, customs agent, etc.).